jdhayford/acid-tabs-extension/README.md

 ### Credits

-Shoutout to @lxieyang for creating one of my favorite chrome extension boilerplates. https://github.com/lxieyang/chrome-extension-boilerplate-react
+Shoutout to @lxieyang for creating one of my favorite chrome extension boilerplates out there https://github.com/lxieyang/chrome-extension-boilerplate-react